Boosting your blogging income – repurposing content

 Why Do People Pay for Free Content?

 Let’s get the objections out of the way… We discussed this in a Facebook group last week– If your old blog posts are free and available online, why would anybody pay for them?
 Your repurposed products offer a serious advantage.
-They make it easy to find all the information in one place, people pay for convenience, it’s why you use the more expensive corner shop for a pint of milk over an cheaper supermarket.
+They make it easy to find all the information in one place, people pay for convenience, it’s why you use the more expensive corner shop for a pint of milk over a cheaper supermarket.
+It’s why you don’t have a cow in your back garden.

 Your readers don’t have to search through old blog posts to find what they’re looking for or search through their bookmarks.
 By putting your information into a new, easier to digest form, you save your readers time.
 Anything that gives people more time is of great value.